 This week we enjoyed Clam Chowder with our neighbors, and then I made Beaufort Clam Soup with Cannellini Beans and Roasted Tomatoes.
 When the fresh, local clams are available, I can't help myself!

-Beaufort Clam Soup with Cannellini Beans and Roasted Tomatoes (4 servings)
+Beaufort Clam Soup with Cannellini Beans and Roasted Tomatoes (4 servings)4 dozen fresh clams, cleaned (discard any clams that remain open)

 1 tablespoon butter